ZAdamMac/ZAdamMac.github.io/_drafts/htb-writeup-frolic.markdown

 There are a bunch of ways that could work that out.
 I could have checked to see if there was a difference between the exit codes reported by crashed and normal exits and written some python to just add a character to the message until it crashed.
 That seemed unweildy though.

 Turns out metasploit has a tool for this: pattern_create.rb.
-You can spit out a pattern of arbirary length where the pattern does not repeat.
+You can spit out a pattern of arbitrary length where the pattern does not repeat.
 A companion tool can reverse that process later.
 Grab a string of length ~200 or so, throw it at the program, and it'll crash.

 How do we know where, though?